Leica M10 versus Sony A7R III

 |Sony A7S II (⇒ lft | rgt)||2400||no||3.0||1229||tilting||no||8000||5.0||no||YES|

-Both the M10 Typ 3656 and the A7R III are current models that good online retailers will have in stock.
+Both the M10 and the A7R III are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
-The M10 Typ 3656 replaced the earlier Leica M (Typ 240), while the A7R III followed on from the Sony A7R II.
+The M10 replaced the earlier Leica M Typ 262, while the A7R III followed on from the Sony A7R II.

-So how do things add up?
-Is the Leica M10 better than the Sony A7R III or vice versa?
+So what is the bottom line?
+Which of the two cameras – the Leica M10 or the Sony A7R III – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.